gildasmorvan/similar2logo/README.md

 Dir["/Users/morvan/Logiciels/similar2logo/similar2logo-distribution/target/similar2logo-distribution-0.9-SNAPSHOT-bin/lib/*.jar"].each { |jar| require jar }
 ```

-Other simulations can be performed using a different main class.
-The main class of each simulation example -- and the corresponding execution command -- are identified in the README file located in sub-directories of the `examples` directory of the distribution.
+Other simulations can be performed using a different main class or script.
+The main class or script of each simulation example and the corresponding execution command are identified in the README file located in sub-directories of the `examples` directory of the distribution.

-## Compiling Similar2Logo from the git repository with Maven.
+## Getting Similar2Logo from the git repository

+### Compiling Similar2Logo with Maven

 The Similar2Logo project  uses the [git version control system](https://git-scm.com) and is hosted on the [forge of Université d'Artois](https://forge.univ-artois.fr).
 To compile Similar2Logo from the source you will need a [Java SE 8 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and the software project management tool [Maven](https://maven.apache.org).